Junichi Okada: Movies

 He made a big leap in his movie career with Tokyo Tower in 2005.
 In the movie he portrayed a young college student torn between his love for a lady twenty years his senior and the views society has on these kinds of relationship.
 After that came Hana, directed by Hirokazu Kore-eda.
 In the movie, Okada portrayed Sōza, a samurai uninterested in killing his enemy and focused on what he could do today to be a better person instead.
 The movie earned him a nomination for the Blue Ribbon Awards, but he declined this nomination.
 Nevertheless, he was awarded the Ishihara Yujiro New Actor Award at Nikkan Sports Film Award for his role in Hana.
 Later, he was involved in movies such as Flowers in the Shadows, portraying a young man in debt because of pachinko, and Otonari (おとなり), an unconventional love story between two neighbors who have never met each other and only follow the other person's life through the sounds they hear from the other side of the wall.

 In 2012, Okada played the role of Shibukawa Shunkai, an astronomer who invented the Jōkyō calendar used for many decades, in the movie Tenchi: The Samurai Astronomer, directed by Yōjirō Takita.
 The director has previously won an Academy Award for Best Foreign Language Film, Departures, in 2009.
 Later that year, it was announced that Okada would appear in another film set for a spring 2013 release, The Eternal Zero, directed by Takashi Yamazaki.
 The film follows the journey of a kamikaze pilot named Kyuzo Miyabe, a man described as a coward who volunteered to die for his country.

 Personal life

 He married actress Aoi Miyazaki on 23 December 2017.
 In May 2018, it was announced that he and his wife were expecting their first child.
 It was announced via fax message that their son was born in October 2018.
+In August 2025, his wife revealed in an interview with Josei Seven that she had given birth to their fourth child earlier that year.
+She also stated that she chose not to announce her second, third, and fourth pregnancies to avoid media attention.